ELynx/zoom-fx-modding/howto/README.md

 For this to succeed, first read instructions through, make sure you have all the materials and time to complete these steps.

-N.B.: at this moment, I don't know how to add new FX to the unit.
-New effects will replace originals on FX unit, until you flash firmware with original FX back.

 I recommend using laptop or desktop with UPS, and have good and charged battery.

 I recommend using USB cable in good condition, with reliable connection.

-If you ever want to repeat this process with new release or mod, make sure you start with backed up original FX file, not modified version.
-I have backup step listed in instructions.
+If you ever want to repeat this process with new release or mod, make sure you start with original FX file, not modified version.

 Notice: I had never lost FX settings while doing this, but I don't actually change firmware version, just mess around within one.
 Make a backup of all FX settings you may miss.
 There is software for it, or just take some pictures.